 Links to Additional Information

-- Sharps: Barnstable County purchases and delivers sharps containers, and pays for the pickup of full boxes of used sharps.
+- Sharps: Barnstable County delivers sharps containers, and pays for the pickup of full boxes of used sharps.

 - Mercury: Barnstable County picks up and disposes of mercury-containing products.